 Along with the new photos, Netflix also released a brand-new synopsis for the new season:

 Now more entrenched in her life in Paris, Emily’s getting better at navigating the city but still struggling with the idiosyncrasies of French life.
 After stumbling into a love triangle with her neighbor and her first real French friend, Emily is determined to focus on her work — which is getting more complicated by the day.
 In French class, she meets a fellow expat who both infuriates and intrigues her.

-But there will be one big change.
-Emily will be less annoying when she returns.
+And there will be one big change: Emily will be less annoying when she returns.
 At least, according to series creator Darren Star, she will be.
 Speaking to Variety about the new season, Star acknowledged the semi-backlash the character faced on social media for her "basic" behavior, and most importantly, for her inability to follow the new norms of her adopted country.

 "The first season didn't cover that much chronological time," Star explained, as to why the show gave her such a pass, especially for her inability to pick up French language basics.
 But with time between the two seasons, "Emily will embrace the city a little bit more."

 But don't worry, she'll still struggle with her French.
 "When she got there, she got a bit of a free pass in the beginning, and I don't think it will be quite as easy for her in second season.
 I think she will be more assimilated in terms of living in Paris and stepping up to the challenges of learning the language," Star said.

 As for what will happen now that Emily's leaning into French culture, Star teased the "cliffhanger" love triangle of Season 1's finale will have repercussions: "I think there's a lot of fallout that happens from the that in the new season."